PraveenRayapudi0804/CardioGoodFitness-customer-analytics/README.md

 The goal of this project is to perform detailed customer segmentation analysis and generate actionable business recommendations.

----

 ## 📊 Dataset Description

-The dataset contains customer-level purchase data capturing demographic, financial, and behavioral attributes of treadmill buyers.
+The dataset (CardioGoodFitness.csv) contains customer-level purchase data capturing demographic, financial, and behavioral attributes of treadmill buyers.

 It includes information such as: